 Bologna Old Town – Heart Of The Emilia Romagna Region

-It was a quick train trip (90 minutes) from Verona to Bologna but since we were travelling on Saturday we thought it might be busy so decided to pay the extra premium for 1st class train tickets.
-We should not have wasted our money – but that is the tale for another blog.
+It was a quick train trip (90 minutes) from Verona to Bologna.
+But since we were travelling on Saturday we thought it might be busy.
+So we decided to pay the extra premium for 1st class train tickets.
+It was a waste of our money – but that is the tale for another blog.

-Several different days we headed into old town, starting with a reasonable time limit in mind, but ending up crawling back to the hotel with throbbing feet and legs.
-Each new corner of the old town provide yet another new site to explore.
+Several different days we headed into old town.
+While we started with a reasonable time limit in mind, we ended up crawling back to the hotel with throbbing feet and legs.
+Each new corner of the old town provided yet another new site to explore.
 We tried a couple of the different ancient portals that let you into Bologna Old Town.
-In some cases only part of the old portal remained but it was still obvious where the gate had been.
+In some cases only part of the old portal remained.
+But it was still obvious where the gate had been.

 I was fascinated by the miles and miles of porticos.
-These arched walkways provided cover from the sun (but in many places may have been a bit darker after dark than we would have liked).
-Some porticos were more utilitarian but many were highly decorative and often caused me to walk with my eyes upwards.
+These arched walkways provided cover from the sun.
+Even if in many places they were a bit darker after dark than we would have liked.
+Some porticos were more utilitarian.
+But many were highly decorative and often caused me to walk with my eyes upwards.